 the code calculates correlations between predictions and actual length. results are that correlation is significant starting at around ~0.5 and method #2/ #3 (green, blue) do indeed outperform method #1 (red) (~0.4) for estimating trajectory lengths. the near alignment of the two techniques is quite apparent. green #2 slightly outperforms blue #3. the more naive technique #1 red is inferior for bit widths up to about 40 (30 on the graph) and then all the methods tend to overlap. dont have an explanation for this yet, although might guess its revealing the limitations of the model computed/ generated on smaller iterates. magenta line/ right axis scale is the average trajectory width. overall this is some vindication of the general approach although feel the naive method performed surprisingly well in comparison. 😎

-(5/3) 💡 ⭐ 😮 hindsight is 2020! had an idea to scale back to basics, avoid the complex matrix eqn formulation, and focus just on the density effect on bit size/ “width” ratios, here called ‘wr’, and am a bit shocked that maybe never looked at something this basic/ fundamental/ key before, although presumably have come “close” in prior experiments. (also am having some whiff of deja vu and wondering if maybe discovered this once, maybe even early on with initial discovery of density property, and put it aside to write up later, accidentally indefinitely!)
+(5/3) 💡 ⭐ 😮 hindsight is 2020! the prior inclusion of the single variable density predictor was included almost as something of an afterthought, yet it performed surprisingly/ remarkably well, leading to the following direction. had an idea to scale back to basics, avoid the complex matrix eqn formulation, and focus just on the density effect on bit size/ “width” ratios, here called ‘wr’, and am a bit shocked that maybe never looked at something this basic/ fundamental/ key before, although presumably have come “close” in prior experiments. (also am having some whiff of deja vu and wondering if maybe discovered this once, maybe even early on with initial discovery of density property, and put it aside to write up later, accidentally indefinitely!)

 this looks at iteration counts/ spans ‘t’ of 20 over all density ranges and 4 variations on the collatz compression (2 binary variables for compressing odd/ even runs). there is another (3rd) binary variable on whether to generate odd seeds only. then it does a simple single-variable linear fit.